Frequently Asked Questions

 Ensure your target platform supports Mermaid rendering for this diagram.

-Let's start by creating a new RedwoodJS project and installing the necessary dependencies.
+Create a new RedwoodJS project and install the necessary dependencies.

-This command scaffolds a new RedwoodJS project with TypeScript enabled in the
+This scaffolds a new RedwoodJS project with TypeScript enabled in the

 redwood-infobip-sms